 RESEARCHER Vivian Nguyen, MITACS science policy fellow at Natural Resources Canada Country Canada Institution Carleton...

 RESEARCHER Sue L’Orsa, glider technician Country Canada Institution Dalhousie University Ocean Atlantic Students and...

 RESEARCHER Franziska Broell, postdoctoral scholar and CEO of Maritime bioLoggers Country Canada Institution Dalhousie...

 Joanna Mills Flemming

-RESEARCHER Dr. Joanna Mills Fleming, professor, Department of Mathematics and Statistics Country Canada Institution...
+RESEARCHER Dr. Joanna Mills Flemming, professor, Department of Mathematics and Statistics Country Canada Institution...